Skip to content

 • Add sugar (or not) according to your taste (about 1/2 teaspoon for 250 ml)

-• Leave to infuse for 6 to 10 hours in the refrigerator, then strain to remove the tea leaves and keep only the infusion.
+• Let it steep for 6 to 10 hours in the refrigerator, then filter to remove the tea leaves and keep only the infusion.

 For hot infusion:

-• Use 2 teaspoons (or 5 grams) per 250 ml of hot water (brew at 95 degrees Celsius)
+• Use 2 teaspoons (or 5 grams) for 250 ml of hot water (infusion at 95 degrees Celsius)

 • Add sugar (or not) according to your taste (about 1/2 teaspoon for 250 ml)

-• Let infuse for 5 minutes, strain, then pour into a cup filled with ice.
+• Let steep for 5 minutes, strain, then pour into a cup filled with ice.

-Iced tea can be stored for two/three days in the refrigerator with proper cover.
+Iced tea can be kept for two to three days in the refrigerator if well covered.

 Tips:

-• Sugar can be replaced by honey or an aromatic syrup.
+• Sugar can be replaced by honey or even by a aromatic syrup.

-• If you don't want the ice to turn your iced tea into water, you can replace the ice with pieces of frozen fruit (orange, lemon, raspberry, strawberry, grapefruit...) or aromatic plant (mint, basil...).
-To prepare them, simply cut the fruit or leaves the day before and put them in the freezer.
-The frozen fruit will add freshness, sugar, punch and decoration to your iced tea.
+• If you want to avoid the ice turning your iced tea into water, you can replace the ice with pieces of frozen fruit (orange, lemon, raspberry, strawberry, grapefruit, etc.) or aromatic plants (mint, basil, etc.).
+To prepare them, simply chop the fruit or leaves the day before and place them in the freezer.
+The frozen fruit will add freshness, sweetness, punch, and decoration to your iced tea.

 Capacity: 500 ml.